windmill-labs/windmilldocs/blog/2023-05-31-discord-bot/index.md

    	<div className="text-sm text-gray-500">Interact with Flows using Webhooks</div>
   </a>
 </div>

-### Building the URL for the Discord Interaction endpoint

-1. Go into the Webhooks section of the flow details page
-2. Copy the `Result/Sync` webhook URL
-3. Create a webhook-specific token

-Windmill supports a special query parameter `?include_header=<header1>,<header2>` that can be used to pipe headers from the request to the script or flow parameters.

 We will need to include the `X-Signature-Ed25519` and `X-Signature-Timestamp` headers in the request to verfiy the Discord request.